phpspec/phpspec2-site/cookbook/matchers.rst

 an array of values passed to the method.

 You may want to specify the message of the exception.
-It's also possible to use the Throw matcher is passing an exception object to shouldThrow:
+It's also possible to use the Throw matcher by passing an exception object to shouldThrow:

 .. code-block:: php